-Course will focus on application of meteorology theory to aviation and the availability, understanding and use of available weather products for flight planning and in-flight operations.
+Focuses on application of meteorology theory to aviation and the availability, understanding and use of available weather products for flight planning and in-flight operations.
 Emphasis is placed on maximizing aircraft performance and minimizing exposure to weather hazards.
-Study will include examining the weather forecasting models, detailed use and interpretation of graphic weather products, access to telephone and internet weather briefing sites, and utilization of weather products in flight planning and decision making.
+Includes examining the weather forecasting models, detailed use and interpretation of graphic weather products, access to telephone and Internet weather briefing sites, and utilization of weather products in flight planning and decision making.
 Recommended prerequisite: AV 108 or instructor approval.